UNISON continues to work hard to support school support workers as the COVID-19 pandemic evolves.

 The role of school education in young people’s lives is of critical importance for many diverse reasons.
-School support staff want to see a return of learners into schools – but this must not be at any cost.
+School support staff want to see schools remaining open as much as possible – but this must not be at any cost.
 Health and safety at work has never been more important, and UNISON will continue to represent and protect the interests of our members.

 UNISON has issued guidance for staff who are medically vulnerable or otherwise at higher risk from Covid-19, or who live with or care for people who are.
 It is intended to ensure that medical conditions, pregnancy, other personal characteristics, and the impact of economic disadvantage are all taken into account in determining whether it is safe for employees to attend the workplace and what safety measures are required for them.

 Welsh Government has commissioned Education Support to undertake a project to support the well-being of the education workforce in Wales as part of the whole school approach towards well-being.